brillout/goldpage/docs/readme.template.md

 ## !VAR CONTROL_HTML

-To set HTML meta tags for all your pages, create a `index.html` file somewhere in your project's directory.
+To set the HTML meta tags of all your pages, create an `index.html` file somewhere in your project's directory.
 Your `index.html` needs to contain  `!HEAD` and `!BODY`:
 ~~~html
 !INLINE /examples/html/index.html --hide-source-path
 ~~~

-To set HTML meta tags of only one page, use the page config:
+To set the HTML meta tags of only one page, use the page config:
 ~~~js
 !INLINE /examples/html/pages/products.page.js
 ~~~